leo-arch/clifm/CONTACT.md

 Welcome to the CliFM community

-Observing desired privacy, grant an accept criticism constructively.
+Observing desired privacy, grant and accept criticism constructively.
-Alternatively, e-mail leonardoabramovich2@gmail.com answered by leo-arch, the project maintainer.
+Alternatively, e-mail leonardoabramovich2@gmail.com, answered by leo-arch, the project maintainer.